-Eileen began her career as a Wildlife Biologist with the U.S. Fish and Wildlife Service after completing an MS in Wildlife Science.
+Eileen deeply values an abundance mindset, education designed for all students, and a more just, equitable, and inclusive world.
+She began her career as a Wildlife Biologist with the U.S. Fish and Wildlife Service after completing an MS in Wildlife Science.
 For over 15 years, she has worked as an environmental educator having personally taught over 25,000 New Mexican students around the state through mostly outdoor, multi-day programs!
 She has worked as an environmental educator for Audubon New Mexico and the Santa Fe Watershed Association, ran her consulting firm “Down to Earth Education”, and was the climate change educator for the New Mexico Museum of Natural History and Science.
-She deeply values an abundance mindset, education designed for all students, and a more equitable and inclusive world.

-Eileen is an enthusiastic and supportive member of EENM and has served on our Board of Directors in the past.
-She has strong nonprofit experience, having worked in the social sector for over 15 years and serves as an Associate Facilitator for the Santa Fe Community Foundation’s Emerging Social Sector Leaders Program.
-In the fall of 2016, Eileen became one of New Mexico’s first Certified Environmental Educators.
-Currently, she is the Co-Chair of the North American Association for Environmental Education’s Affiliate Network Equity and Inclusion Group.
+Currently, she part of the Emerging Social Sector Leaders Facilitation Team and is the Co-Chair of the North American Association for Environmental Education’s Affiliate Network Equity and Inclusion Group.
 In her spare time, Eileen can be found hiking, gardening, and tending to her dog pack and goat herd. ✉ Email Eileen.

 Board of Directors